"Blood Moon"

 Story:

-May IS the time to visit Dallas Mountain Ranch and any of the areas near The Dalles and the greater Columbia RIver Gorge for wildflower blooms.
-Yet I do not have a picture of the blooms on my website.
-But in order to photograph the blood moon I journeyed to a windy field of flowers to take advantage of one very important condition: clear skies.
+May IS the time to visit Dallas Mountain Ranch and the areas near The Dalles and the greater Columbia River Gorge for wildflower blooms.
+Yet I don’t have a single picture of the blooms on my website.
+Instead, in order to photograph the blood moon, I journeyed to a windy field of flowers to take advantage of one very important condition: clear skies.

-Unfortunately the skies were not clear where I lived and with the blood moon occurring shortly after sunset, I knew I needed to drive two hours east to get the best view I could think of.
+The skies were not clear where I lived, and with the blood moon occurring shortly after sunset, I knew I needed to drive two hours east to get the best view I could.
 It just so happened that Dallas Mountain Ranch would be the perfect spot.
-Had the skies been clear enough to see Mount Hood I would have attempted to to capture an iconic photograph of the yellow and purple wildflowers during sunset with Hood in the background.
+Had the skies been clear enough to see Mount Hood, I would have attempted to capture an iconic photograph of the yellow and purple wildflowers during sunset with Hood in the background.
 What a scenic location!

 However, I had to focus on finding a spot with the least amount of wind so I could keep my camera and tripod rock solid for photographing a very special lunar eclipse — the wind can be very unforgiving in the Gorge.

-What makes this eclipse unique is the fact that totality occurred just before sunset and reached maximum 42 minutes later.
-Blood Moon was created from images captured at the right moment when the sky was dark enough for the warm glow of the lunar eclipse to be visible yet the sky was light enough to be a deep sapphire blue instead of inky black.
+What made this eclipse unique was the fact that totality occurred just before sunset and reached maximum 42 minutes later.
+Blood Moon was created from images captured at the right moment, when the sky was dark enough for the warm glow of the lunar eclipse to be visible yet light enough to remain a deep sapphire blue instead of inky black.

 A textbook example of perfect timing.